jonathansick/jonathansick.ca/adsbibdesk/index.md

 <a name="history"></a>
 ## History ##

+- v3.1.1 May 5, 2013 &mdash; Fixes for users of Python 2.6, and fixes for quotation marks in ADS comments (R. Pereira).
 - v3.1.0 January 15, 2013 &mdash; New engine for interacting with BibDesk (we use pyobjc rather than AppleScript); Integration of arXiv updating pipeline with the adsbibdesk command line program; Integration with the arXiv API for cases where ADS does not yet have the paper in its database (R. Pereira).
 - v3.0.6 October 30, 2012 &mdash; Fixes a problem with parsing ADS pages for papers with quotation marks in their titles.
 Also adds logging support and pip installation support for the command line version.
 - v3.0.5 October 11, 2012 &mdash; More robust method of passing data to the injector AppleScript (via a temporary file rather than over the shell).